613k0019c/NLP_Projects/HW_RAG/Basic Task/README.md

 # Retrieval-Augmented Generation (RAG) Assignment

-This repository contains a Jupyter Notebook `nlp_rag_example.ipynb` that demonstrates how to implement a Retrieval-Augmented Generation (RAG) system using Google Colab with GPU acceleration.
+This repository presents a basic implementation of a Retrieval-Augmented Generation (RAG) system via the `nlp_rag_example.ipynb` Jupyter Notebook, executed on Google Colab with GPU support.

-The project focuses on retrieving relevant documents and generating answers to medical-related questions using a dense retriever and a large language model (LLM).
+The primary goal of this work is to replicate the reference implementation.
+This `README.md` serves as a concise project report, detailing the usage of the provided sample code and explaining the resulting baseline performance.

 ---